FAForever/wiki-pages/Development/AI/Custom-AIs.md

 ![m28ai.jpg](/m28ai.jpg)
 *Author: maudlin27*
 Other mods required: None
 Adaptive AI, intended for both 1v1 and team games.
 Provides a competitive experience, with an estimated rank of 900-1200 (i.e. better than the average FAF player).
-Compared with M27AI, M28AI aims to provide a more CPU-performant AI that works better in team game scenarios (while still being a deadly 1v1 opponent), applying a decentralised approach to AI decisions to work more effectively on larger maps.
-Slightly stronger than M27AI on most maps (as at February 2024), with greater mod and map setting support, and runs roughly twice as fast.
-While M28AI uses advanced micro, a 'low micro' M28Easy version is also available, and both feature an 'AIx overwhelm' option that can make the AI get harder or weaker over the course of a game.
+M28AI uses advanced micro tactics coupled with strong macro decisions, applying a a decentralised 'hive-mind' type approach to AI decisions and a special AI memory system to work effectively on larger maps and in teamgames (while still being a deadly 1v1 opponent).
+It is compatible with a wide range of mods, maps, and unusual game settings (including unit restrictions), and also has a wide range of configuration options to refine your experience coupled with an alternative M28Easy version that disables its microing capabilities.

+Examples of custom options include an 'AIx overwhelm' option that can make the AI get harder or weaker over the course of a game, and a unique hybrid AI mode that allows you to have M28AI manage some of your units while you manage others (including, at the extreme, a MOBA setting that turns FAF into a MOBA game).

 A unique hybrid AI mode is also provided where you can choose M28AI to manage some of your units while you manage others.